 People v.
 Phillips (N.Y.
 1813), which DeWitt Clinton (pictured here) wrote on behalf of the unanimous New York Court of General Sessions, or “Mayor’s Court,” has been described as “a constitutional landmark in equality theory; as the first free exercise case; as the origin of the evidentiary priest-penitent privilege; and as perhaps the earliest instance of group impact litigation” (Walsh 2004: 3).
 This case reiterated the First Amendment’s right to free exercise of religion.
 (Image via Wikimedia Commons, by Rembrandt Peale, circa 1823, public domain)

 People v.
-Phillips (N.Y.
+Philips (N.Y.
 1813), which De Witt Clinton wrote on behalf of the unanimous New York Court of General Sessions, or “Mayor’s Court,” has been described as “a constitutional landmark in equality theory; as the first free exercise case; as the origin of the evidentiary priest-penitent privilege; and as perhaps the earliest instance of group impact litigation” (Walsh 2004: 3).
 This case reiterated the First Amendment’s right to free exercise of religion.

 New York Court summoned priest to testify about a confessional